sharmaasumit/Retail-Sales-Dashboard/README.md

-# Retail Sales Dashboard
+# Retail-Sales-Dashboard

 ## Overview
-The *Retail Sales Dashboard* provides a comprehensive overview of retail performance, empowering users to analyze and visualize sales data effectively.
+The *Retail-Sales-Dashboard* provides a comprehensive overview of retail performance, empowering users to analyze and visualize sales data effectively.

 Key insights include:
 - *Total Sales and Profit:* High-level summary metrics for overall business health.